Passidomo Legislative update April 17

 Measure to Preserve First Amendment Rights, Combat Violent Riots Passes Florida Senate

+Our constitutional right to protest has played a critical role in the great history of American democracy.
+Every American has the right to peacefully protest, however, there is absolutely no excuse for destroying property or attacking law enforcement in the course of exercising your constitutional right.
+While violence and destruction from dangerous riots have plagued our state, Washington D.C., and cities around the country over the last year or more, the Florida Legislature is taking action now to ensure public safety and safeguard the First Amendment right of all Americans to peacefully protest.
+House Bill 1: Combating Public Disorder, presented by Senator Danny Burgess, passed the Florida Senate and will now be sent to the Governor’s desk.
 House Bill 1 upholds the rule of law and protects law enforcement officers from violent attacks.
 The legislation increases criminal penalties for violence, burglary, and destruction during a riot, allows law enforcement to prohibit individuals from blocking traffic and obstructing roadways if a permit has not been obtained, provides for a six-month mandatory sentence for battery against a law enforcement officer during a riot, creates a process to reject efforts to defund the police, and makes doxing a first-degree misdemeanor.
+Rioting, violence and destruction silences those protesting peacefully, and will not be tolerated here in Florida. |

 Senate Committee Reaffirms Commitment to Support Our Veterans and Their Families

+The Senate Committee on Appropriations, chaired by Senator Kelli Stargel, unanimously approved Senate Bill 260: Services for Veterans and Their Families, by Senator Gayle Harrell.
+The legislation authorizes the Department of Veterans’ Affairs to create the Florida Veterans’ Care Coordination Program to provide both veterans and their families with dedicated behavioral health care referral services, primarily for mental health and substance abuse.
 Through the program, a veteran may call a separate veteran-dedicated support line to receive assistance and support from a fellow veteran who is trained to respond to the calls for assistance.
-The Florida Senate is committed to ensuring Florida remains the number one state in the nation for our military and veteran communities and their families.
+The Florida Senate is committed to ensuring Florida remains the number one state in the nation for our military and veteran communities and their families. |

 Senate Approves Bill to Help Save Lives of Police Canines

+The Florida Senate is enhancing care and protections for our hardworking police canines.
 Senate Bill 388: Injured Police Canines, by Senator Tom Wright, gained unanimous support in the Senate.
 The bill allows for a police canine injured in the line of duty to be transported in an emergency vehicle to a veterinary clinic or similar facility if no person requires medical attention or transport when the canine needs it.
+Senate Bill 388 also authorizes Emergency Medical Technicians and paramedics to provide emergency medical care to the injured police canine at the scene of the emergency or while being transported. |

 Life-Saving Legislation Passes Committee